MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-visualizers-of-data.md

 In the debuggee-side code:

-- To let the visualizer edit data objects, the object source must inherit from from <xref:Microsoft.VisualStudio.DebuggerVisualizers.VisualizerObjectSource> and override the `TransferData` or `CreateReplacementObject` methods.
+- To let the visualizer edit data objects, the object source must inherit from <xref:Microsoft.VisualStudio.DebuggerVisualizers.VisualizerObjectSource> and override the `TransferData` or `CreateReplacementObject` methods.

 - If you need to support multi-targeting in your visualizer, you can use the following Target Framework Monikers (TFMs) in the debuggee-side project file.